dunleavyjason/electricity_usage/README.md

 *Using Linear Regression and Web Scraping techniques, created model that predicts monthly electricity usage in the State of Louisiana*

+*Utilized web scraping (Selenium and BeautifulSoup) to gather data from dynamically generated web pages.
+Implemented various modeling techniques such as feature engineering, autoregression, and lasso regularization.
+Final model predicting monthly electricity usage in the State of Louisiana performed with an r-squared of 90 percent and a mean absolute error of 243 MWh.*

 ---
 ### Features and Target Variable
 **Target Variable:** Electricity Sales